-- the Applied Study Term program, which arranges internship positions for students,
+- the Internship Services program, which arranges internship positions for students,

-- The Credit for Prior Learning program, which makes it possible for qualified students to receive credit for learning acquired outside the classroom.
+- The Prior Learning Assessment program, which makes it possible for qualified students to receive credit for learning acquired outside the classroom.

 The UIS Learning Hub offers free help to students interested in improving their academic skills through both faculty and through a peer tutoring program.

 Supports class trips, conference attendance, etc., by students in the College of Liberal Arts and Sciences